 - How do you keep my funds safe?

 Our top priority!
-We have lots of security features in place.
+We have lots of features in place.

-- How is interest generated on a deposit?
+- How are rewards generated on a deposit?
 What is the return?

 OK, expect your mind to be blown.